Certificate in Professional Psychophysiology CP001

 M.S., Ph.D.
 (Program Director)

-Saybrook University, in partnership with the Behavioral Medicine Foundation, offers a Certificate of Professional Studies in Psychophysiology to professionals taking five of our courses psychophysiology courses and writing a paper summarizing what they have learned.
+The Behavioral Medicine Foundation offers a Certificate of Professional Studies in Psychophysiology to professionals taking five of our courses psychophysiology courses and writing a paper summarizing what they have learned.
 People wanting to take the certificate must be appropriately trained and credentialed clinicians, educators, or coaches.

 This certificate is a valuable way to provide evidence of solid training in psychophysiological techniques and biofeedback.
 The certificate lists the courses taken, the number of hours of training in each, and the major topics in which training was provided.
 The training required for the certificate goes well beyond that required for certification in biofeedback by organizations such as the Biofeedback Certification International Alliance (BCIA) as it demonstrates a far greater depth of knowledge and covers a broader spectrum of behavioral interventions and knowledge than only biofeedback.
 This is an academic certificate of knowledge rather than a clinical practice certification such as BCIA’s biofeedback certification.